IsmailOlanrewaju/football-market-inefficiency/Dataset/README.md

-## Dataset
+## Dataset Description

-This project uses a dataset of professional football players aged 23 and below as a case study to examine valuation patterns within the football transfer market.
+The dataset was constructed to analyze the relationship between player performance and market valuation within the U-23 football transfer market.

-The U-23 player group was selected because young players represent one of the most dynamic segments of the market.
-Their valuations are often influenced by a combination of current performance, future potential, reputation, and club profile, making them suitable for analysing possible market inefficiencies.
+The study focuses on league performance data from the 2025/26 season across Europe's five major leagues:

+- English Premier League (EPL)
+- La Liga
+- Bundesliga
+- Serie A
+- Ligue 1

+Only league-level performance data was considered in this analysis.
+Cup competitions, international matches, and other non-league competitions were excluded.

-The dataset contains players from major European football leagues and includes information across three playing positions:
+The dataset consists of U-23 players across three positional groups:

 - Defenders
 - Midfielders
 - Forwards

-For each player, the dataset combines market valuation information with performance and contextual variables, including:
+Players were evaluated using position-specific performance metrics, market value information, and player profile characteristics.

+The dataset includes variables related to:

-### Player Characteristics
+### Player Profile
+- Player age
-- Age
+- Club
 - Position
+- Market value
-- Club affiliation
+- Club reputation indicator

-- Big club status
+### Playing Time
+- League minutes
+- Normalized playing time (90-minute equivalent)

-### Performance Indicators
+### Performance Metrics

+Metrics were selected based on positional responsibilities:

+**Defenders**
+- Defensive actions
+- Tackles won
+- Recoveries
-- Position-specific statistical metrics
+- Dispossessions

+**Midfielders**
+- Ball recoveries
-- Per-90 performance measurements
+- Interceptions
-- Attacking and defensive contribution indicators

-### Market Information
-- Current estimated market value

-Players with limited playing time were filtered out to reduce the impact of unreliable performance samples.
-Only players with sufficient minutes played were included in the modelling process.

-The final dataset was analysed separately by position because football players are evaluated differently depending on their tactical roles and responsibilities.
+- Chance creation
+- Expected assists

+**Forwards**
+- Expected goals
+- Shots on target
+- Dribbling output
+- Expected assists

+To ensure that the analysis focused on players with meaningful league contributions, the valuation models were trained using players with at least 10 normalized league appearances (90-minute equivalent).

+Players below this threshold were analyzed separately to explore the relationship between limited league playing time and market valuation.